This is an overview of the Divorce Laws in Alabama.

 Alimony in Alabama

 Alimony can be granted on a temporary or a permanent basis in Alabama.
-The amount and duration are based on the circumstances that are unique to each divorce.
+The amount and duration are based on the unique circumstances of each divorce.

 Other factors that may be included are: